 Today, travel to the continent by Americans and people from the four corners of the globe never stops.
 It is a daily routine.
-Imagine that no one from America was going to Ghana or Tanzania because all they knew about those countries was stories of Ebola, coup d’etats or diseases.
+Imagine that no one from America was going to Ghana or Tanzania because all they knew about those countries were stories of Ebola, coup d’etats, or diseases.
 That would be devastating!

 Africa is changing, has changed tremendously, and so should our mindset.